 - Be able to complete educational, ecclesiastical and professional experience requirements for appointment as a chaplain prior to reaching the age limitation established by the Military Department to which the applicant is applying

-Although the NAE Chaplains Commission operates under the authority and is a part of the National Association of Evangelicals, it is not funded or staffed by the parent organization.
-The NAE Chaplains Commission elects its own officers and has its own budget.
+Although the Evangelical Chaplains Commission operates under the authority and is a part of the National Association of Evangelicals, it is not funded or staffed by the parent organization.
+The Evangelical Chaplains Commission elects its own officers and has its own budget.
 Operating funds are raised through dues assessed to the chaplains and their religious organizations.
-Each chaplain or candidate who is endorsed or approved by the NAE Chaplains Commission is required to pay annual dues in addition to those paid by their church.
+Each chaplain or candidate who is endorsed or approved by the Evangelical Chaplains Commission is required to pay annual dues in addition to those paid by their church.

-- Chaplains who draw their endorsement from the NAE Chaplains Commission are assessed at 2.5 percent of their monthly base pay.
+- Chaplains who draw their endorsement from the Evangelical Chaplains Commission are assessed at 2.5 percent of their monthly base pay.
 These include military, Veterans Affairs, Institutional, civil air patrol, police, fire department, hospital and prison chaplains.
-Chaplains endorsed by the NAE Chaplains Commission are assessed at 2.5 percent of their monthly chaplain income.
+Chaplains endorsed by the Evangelical Chaplains Commission are assessed at 2.5 percent of their monthly chaplain income.
 They are paid monthly through Electronic Funds Transfers (EFTs).

 - Chaplain Candidates and chaplains in Non-Paying Military Status pay annual dues at a rate of $50.